BelfrySCAD/BOSL2/tutorials/Attachments.md

 If you have a 3D mask shape that you want to difference away from various edges, you can use the `edge_mask()` module.
 This module will take a vertically oriented shape, and will rotate and move it such that the BACK, RIGHT (X+,Y+) side of the shape will be aligned with the given edges.
-The shape will be tagged as a "mask" so that you can use `diff("mask")`.
+The shape will be tagged as a "remove" so that you can use `diff()` with its default "remove" tag.
 For example, here's a shape for rounding an edge:

 ```openscad-3D